Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 What Do Cybersecurity Analysts Do?

-Cybersecurity Analysts are integral to any security team.
-If you’re wondering what the day-to-day looks like for a Cybersecurity Analyst, the U.S Bureau of Labor Statistics (BLS) outlines some of the core responsibilities, which are detailed below.
+Cybersecurity analysts are integral to any security team.
+If you’re wondering what a cybersecurity analyst's day-to-day looks like, the U.S. Bureau of Labor Statistics (BLS) outlines some core responsibilities, detailed below.

 Conduct Security Audits